KandasaniVyshnavif4/java_learings/README.md

     }
 }

--------STATIC KEYWORD------\n
+-------STATIC KEYWORD------****
-when we use static keyword for instance variables then we are specifiying that this instance variable belongs to all the objects creadted for that class and there will be a different space created for all the  static variables
+**when we use static keyword for instance variables then we are specifiying that this instance variable belongs to all the objects creadted for that class and there will be a different space created for all the  static variables**
+**we can use a static variable inside of a static method but we cannot use non-static variable inside of the static method**